 IgA nephropathy is a chronic autoimmune kidney disease.
 In patients with IgA nephropathy, plasma cells secrete abnormal, galactose-deficient IgA (Gd-IgA1).
 A critical step in the pathology of IgA nephropathy is the generation of auto-antibodies to Gd-IgA1, leading to the formation of immune complexes which deposit in the kidney causing inflammation and organ damage.
 As the disease advances, patients with IgA nephropathy may require dialysis or kidney transplantation.
 There is no available treatment to reduce production of Gd-IgA1 associated with IgA nephropathy.

-Aduro is currently evaluating BION-1301, its most advanced proprietary B-select candidate, as a novel therapy for IgA nephropathy.
-BION-1301 is a first-in-class humanized antagonist monoclonal antibody targeting APRIL.
+BION-1301, a first-in-class humanized IgG4 monoclonal antibody that fully blocks APRIL binding to both the BCMA and TACI receptors, is being evaluated in IgA nephropathy.
 APRIL stimulates plasma cells through the BCMA and TACI receptors to produce high levels of IgA, and is known to promote the disease process in cancers and autoimmune diseases involving plasma cells.
 Studies have shown high levels of APRIL correlate with poor prognosis in patients with IgA nephropathy.

 BION-1301 binds and neutralizes APRIL.
 Blockade of APRIL by BION-1301 has been shown to significantly lower IgA and IgM and to a lesser extent IgG in preclinical studies.
 In patients with IgA nephropathy, BION-1301 has the potential to neutralize APRIL, inhibit secretion of Gd-IgA1, and thereby reduce immune complex formation and kidney deposition.